boltlabs-inc/key-mgmt/README.md

     * This server either returns a partial signature, if the signature request meets the designated policy, or returns an appropriate rejection message.

-Refer to the [current design specification](https://github.com/boltlabs-inc/key-mgmt-spec) for the DAMS.
+Refer to the [current design specification](https://github.com/boltlabs-inc/key-mgmt-spec) for Lock Keeper.

 ## Install & Setup

 ### Dependencies:

-- A recent version of [stable Rust](https://www.rust-lang.org/) to build the DAMS project.
+- A recent version of [stable Rust](https://www.rust-lang.org/) to build the Lock Keeper project.
 We have tested with 1.59.0.
 - OpenSSL.
 You should be able to install this using your package manager of choice.
-- [MongoDB](https://www.mongodb.com/try/download/community) is required to run `dams-key-server`.
+- [MongoDB](https://www.mongodb.com/try/download/community) is required to run `lock-keeper-key-server`.
 This includes running the integration tests.
 - `protoc` is required to build .proto files.
 It can be installed using `brew` for MacOS or `apt install` for Linux.
 Further instructions [here](https://grpc.io/docs/protoc-installation/).

 Once the required dependencies are installed, build the project as follows: